hacsoc/lulu/commands.md

 lulu die - End lulu process
 lulu echo <text> - Reply back with <text>
-lulu gem whois <gemname> - returns gem details if it exists lulu help - Displays all of the help commands that Lulu knows about. lulu help <query> - Displays all help commands that match <query>. lulu how long since <event>? - Display the number of days since the event lulu how many fucks has <user> given?
+lulu gem whois <gemname> - returns gem details if it exists lulu help - Send a link to all of lulu's commands. lulu help <query> - Displays all help commands that match <query>. lulu how long since <event>? - Display the number of days since the event lulu how many fucks has <user> given?